 - Combine cream, almond milk and minced ginger in medium saucepan over medium heat.
 Bring to just a simmer, then remove from heat, cover and let steep 30 minutes.

-- Return to medium heat and stir in sweetener until it dissolves and mixture reaches 175F on an instant read thermometer.
+- Return to medium heat and stir in sweeteners until it dissolves and mixture reaches 165F on an instant read thermometer.

-- Cook until mixture reaches 180F on an instant read thermometer.
+- Cook until mixture reaches 170F on an instant read thermometer.

 - Pour mixture into bowl set over ice bath and allow to cool 10 minutes.
 Then wrap tightly in plastic wrap and chill at least 3 hours.

-- Once the cream mixture is chilled, stir in vodka and vanilla extract.
+- Once the cream mixture is chilled, stir in vanilla extract.
 Sprinkle with xanthan gum and whisk vigorously to combine.